top of page

 Verifications

-Please see competency verifications/evaluations below.
-Instructions for producing the artifact can be found on pages 24-26 of the syllabus.
+Please review the competency verifications/evaluations provided below.
+Detailed instructions for creating the artifact are outlined on pages 24-26 of the syllabus.

 Attachments